 In this article:

+Why are coffee stains so hard to remove?
 The short answer is “tannin”.
 The long answer involves a verbose scientific exploration of biochemistry, which for the purposes of this article can be boiled down to a few key points.

 Tannins are naturally occurring chemical substances.
 You can find them in many fruits, trees, and other plants.
 This includes coffee and tea.